|Home :: Herbalist :: Orchardist :: Family :: Farm|

 Lost Nation Orchard

 Trees grow relatively slow in this North Country of ours.
-The hillside orchard here in Lost Nation consists of 120 or so trees, mostly planted on MM.111 rootstock just eight years ago.
-These trees have finally begun to contribute to our harvest in a substantial way, joining with the seedling trees planted in the early 90s now in full production.
-We have planted a new block of approximately 180 trees in a field recently reclaimed from encroaching forest.
-This block consists of Bud.118 and a wide range of dwarf test varieties, so fruit will start sooner rather than later . . . yeah!
+The hillside orchard here in Lost Nation consists of 160 or so trees, mostly planted on MM.111 rootstock twelve years ago.
+These trees are contributing to our harvest in a substantial way now, joining with the seedling trees planted in the early 90s.
+Another block of approximately 140 trees consists of Bud.118 and a wide range of vigorous dwarf varieties in the 40% size class, so fruit will start sooner rather than later.
+Our newest block lies across the stream and will add 80 more trees to the count, including classic bittersweets for fine cider.

 more from Michael Phillips: